-(a) Building Height With the exception of incidental structures such as patios and outbuildings, a building must comply with the requirements of the Building Height Plan (Figure 3).
-The 2 storey minimum and 5 storey maximum height has a width of 50 metres where it covers a portion of a lot as shown on the Building Height Plan.
-This does not apply where it covers an entire lot.
-OR The 2 storey minimum and 5 storey maximum height has a width of 50 metres where it covers a portion of a lot as shown on the Building Height Plan.
-This does not apply to lots where the 2 storey minimum and 5 storey maximum height covers the entire lot. (b) Building setbacks to the street A building within 30 metres of a street alignment must have maximum setback of 3 metres to the street alignment with the exception of: a forecourt having a maximum area of 15m2, a maximum depth of 3 metres and a maximum height to be no more than to the underside of the second floor of the building; or a colonnade having a maximum depth of 4 metres.
-Every part of a building above the fifth storey, other than a roof, balcony or outdoor living area must have a minimum setback of 6 metres from the street alignment. (c) Side Setbacks There is no minimum or maximum side setback requirement. (d) Ground Floor Façade Not less than 50% of the area of the façade of the ground floor is to be glass windows or glass doors and the windows and doors must be a minimum of 75% of the width of the ground floor façade.
-The sill of a ground floor window must not be higher than 500mm above the finished floor level.
-Any security grill or shutter must be a minimum of 50% visually permeable and must not be located on the outside of a building. (e) Pedestrian Shelter A pedestrian shelter must be provided to the entrance of a building. (f) Floor levels The ground floor of a building to be at or near the level of the finished pedestrian paving.
-Any level differences to be addressed within the building. (g) Open Space A dwelling must be provided with a courtyard or balcony having a minimum area of 10m 2 and having no dimension less than 2 metres.
-Multiple dwellings of more than 5 dwellings must be provided with communal space having a minimum area of 50m 2 and having no dimension less than 5 metres. (h) Vehicle If a lot adjoins a laneway then vehicular access must only be provided from the laneway.
+(a) Building With the exception of in cidental structures such as sheds and outbuildings, a building must Height comply with the requirements of the Building Height Plan (Figure 3). (b) Building setbacks to the street a maximum area of $15m^2$ , a maximum depth of 3 metres and a o be no more than to the underside of the second floor of the a colonnade having g a maximum depth of 4 metres. above the fifth storey, other than a roof, balcony or outdoor living num setback of 6 metres from the street alignment. (c) Side Setbacks There is no minimum o r maximum side setback requirement. (d) Ground Floor Façade Not less than 50% of the area of the façade of the ground floor is to be glass windows or glass doors and the windows and doors must be a minimum of 75% of the width of the ground floor façade. or window must not be higher than 500mm above the finished floor Any security grill or sh be located on the outsi utter must be a minimum of 50% visually permeable and must not de of a building. (e) Pedestrian Shelter A pedestrian shelter must be provided to the entrance of a building. (f) Floor levels The ground floor of a building to be at or near the level of the finished pedestrian paving.
+Any level differences to be addressed within the building. (g) Open Space A dwelling must be provided with a courtyard or balcony having a minimum area of 10m and having no dimension less than 2 metres.
+Multiple dwellings of a having a minimum area more than 5 dwellings must be provided with communal space a of 50m and having no dimension less than 5 metres. (h) Vehicle Access If a lot adjoins a laneway then vehicular access must only be provided from the laneway. (i) Minimum Car Parking standard Sianuaru Multiple Dwellings 1bay/dwelling Hotel 1bay/3 bedrooms plus 1bay/30m NLA accessible to the public

-Access (i) Minimum Car Parking standard Multiple Dwellings 1bay/dwelling Hotel 1bay/3 bedrooms plus 1bay/30m2 NLA accessible to the public Short Stay Accommodation 1bay/short stay accommodation unit Other To be provided in accordance with Table 2 of the Scheme (k) Landscaping Where a building is setback from the street, the front setback area is to be landscaped.
+Short Stay Accommodation 1bay/short stay accommodation unit Other To be provided in accordance with Table 2 of the Scheme (k) Landscaping Where a building is se etback from the street, the front setback area is to be landscaped.